-Using these assumptions, the expected cashflows from the Trust for the 30 years after the valuation date are shown below.
+Using these assumptions, the expected cashflows payable from the Trust for the 30 years after the valuation date are shown below.
+The cashflows shown are for Plans as they stood at 5 April 2024 and ignore expense outgo.

 Whilst, for clarity, we have only shown 30 years of cashflows in the graph (over 90% of the total cashflows), it would be expected that the actual cash flows would continue past 2080.
 The further into the future a cashflow is, the more time there is for investment returns to help meet it, and so require a smaller amount of the current assets.
 Allowing for this, the weighted average term of the liabilities is 8 years.